Mudassirkhan17/Mudassirkhan17/README.md

 Hola Amigos!!!
 Theres alot to learn here so make sure you get as much as possible.
 Machine learning enthusiast are welcome here. looking forward to learn & teach something new.
-Exploring new technology.
-Dont forget to ping me if you something new to teach or getting trouble anywhere.
+Exploring new technologies.
+Dont forget to ping me if you have something new to teach or getting trouble anywhere.
 Make sure to go through README file in every repo
 📫 you can reach me by my email or phone number: mudassir.nedian@gmail.com / +923492069826

 <!---